Foreign Body Aspiration

 If large they can be life threatening as they can block the voice box (larynx) or the windpipe (trachea).
 If small they can lodge in the windpipe or the other smaller airways (bronchi).
 This can lead to obstruction of a portion of the lung, infections and later can to serious long term damage to the lungs.

 How is a foreign body removed from the airway?

-Rigid Bronchoscopy is the standard method for removal of a foreign body from the child’s airways or windpipes.
-After inducing anesthesia, a rigid bronchoscope (a thin tube with a attached camera with a ventilation port), is passed into the airway to locate the foreign body.
+Rigid Bronchoscopy is occasionally required for removal of a foreign body from the child’s airways or windpipes.
+These situations could be a sharp foreign body like a screw or an old badly stuck foreign body.
+After inducing anesthesia, a rigid bronchoscope (a thin tube with an attached camera with a ventilation port), is passed into the airway to locate the foreign body.
 When the foreign body is found, a specially designed forceps with a camera (called optical forceps) is inserted through the bronchoscope to retrieve the foreign body.